-This policy applies to the following individuals who acquire information on a reportable Breach in a work-related context:

-- 3.1 employees or workers with permanent or limited-term contracts;
+- 3.1 This policy applies to the following individuals who acquire information on a reportable Breach in a work-related context: - a) all employees or workers with permanent or limited-term contracts, including apprentices and

+speak op poney

+trainees;

+b) all at-will employees;

+c) all employees working under a union contract (unless the union contract contradicts this Policy, then the union contract will prevail);

+d) all prospect (i.e. people in the recruitment process with Merlin) or former employees;

-- 3.2 contractors;
+e) contractors;

-- 3.3 sub-contractors;
+f) sub-contractors;

-- 3.4 volunteers;
+g) volunteers;

-- 3.5 paid or unpaid trainees;

-- 3.6 agency workers where the worker is supplied by a third person to Merlin; and
+h) agency workers allocated to Merlin where the worker is supplied by a third party to Merlin;

-- 3.7 self-employed individuals.

-4 Concerns covered by the policy
+i) self-employed individuals acting on Merlin's behalf; and

+j) celebrities, talent and/or their agent(s) who work with Merlin Entertainments on specific project connected to their image.

+4 Speaking Up

-- 4.1 This policy is designed to cover the reporting of an actual or suspected Breach including but not limited to Breaches involving the following areas:
+4.1 is policy is designed to cover the reporting of an actual or suspected Breach including but not limited Breaches or concerns involving the following areas:

+(a) Breaches of any Group or local policies;

+(b) health and safety;

-- (a) public procurement;
+(c) public procurement;

-- (b) financial services, products and markets;
+(d) financial services, products and markets;

-- (c) prevention of money laundering;
+(e) prevention of money laundering;

-- (d) prevention of terrorist financing;
+(f) terrorist financing;

-- (e) product safety and compliance;
+(g) product safety compliance;

-- (f) transport safety;
+(h) transport safety;

-- (g) protection of the environment;
+(i) the environment;

-- (h) radiation protection and nuclear safety;

-- (i) food and feed safety;
+(j) food and feed safety;

-- (j) animal health and welfare;
+(k) animal health and welfare;

-- (k) public health;
+(I) public health;

-- (I) consumer protection;
+(m) consumer protection;

-- (m) protection of privacy and personal data;
+(n) privacy and personal data;

-- (n) security of network and information systems;
+(o) network security and information systems;

+Merlin Entertainments

+(p) modern slavery;

+(q) intellectual property rights;

-- (o) Breaches affecting the financial interests of the EU;
+(r) financial interests within the EU;

-- (p) Breaches relating to the EU internal market including Breaches of: - (i) competition and State aid rules; - (ii) rules on corporate tax including any tax arrangements; - (q) any misconduct such as violations of local laws or regulations that could potentially give rise to criminal or regulatory liability for Merlin or its employees, including but not limited to: - (i) allegations of anti-corruption and sanctions; - (ii) account irregularities; - (iii) fraud; - (iv) conflict of interest; - (v) misappropriation of assets. - 4.2 You are encouraged to report any Breach which you reasonably believe is unlawful and is causing you concern. - 4.3 Your report can relate to any Breach anywhere in the world; it is not restricted to matters purely arising in the country where you work. - 4.4 Whilst this policy is intended to be global in nature, there are some additional provisions that apply to specific jurisdictions, which are set out in the Appendices to this Policy.
+(t) tax evasion; (u) money laundering; (v) any misconduct such as violations of local laws or regulations that could potentially give rise to criminal or regulatory liability for Merlin or its employees, including but not limited to: (i) allegations of bribery, anti-corruption and sanctions; (ii) accounting irregularities; (iii) fraud; (iv) conflicts of interest; (v) misappropriation of assets; (vi) specified fraud or tax offences committed by a senior manager.
+4.2 You are encouraged to report any Breach which you reasonably believe is unethical and/or unlawful which is causing you concern.
+4.3 Your report can relate to any Breach, anywhere in the world, connected to Merlin's business practices or conduct of our employees; it is not restricted to matters purely arising in the country where you work.
+4.4 Whilst this policy is intended to be global in nature, there are some additional provisions that apply to specific jurisdictions, which are set out in the Appendices to this Policy.
+5 Whistleblowing 5.1 The scope of Speaking Up is broad and extends to all concerns related to our operations, culture and business practices, see section 4 for some examples.
+However, speaking up extends to more than reports of alleged unethical business conduct and our Speak Up Policy protects all instances where an individual chooses to become a Whistleblower.
+5.2 Whistleblowers are protected under Whistleblower protection laws around the globe.
+Whistleblowing is a disclosure of information where there is a reasonable belief that wrongdoing has occurred in the following areas: (a) Individual and corporate criminal offences; (b) Corporate civil offences; (c) Miscarriages of justice; (d) Damage to the environment; (e) Danger to the health and safety of an individual; and (e) Danger to the health and safety of an individual; and(f) Suspicion that someone is covering up wrongdoing.